csrwng/origin/docs/cluster_up_down.md

 ### Windows with Docker for Windows

 1. Install [Docker for Windows](https://docs.docker.com/docker-for-windows/) making sure you meet the [prerequisites](https://docs.docker.com/docker-for-windows/#/what-to-know-before-you-install).
-2. Once Docker is running, add an insecure registry of `172.30.0.0/16`:
+2. Once Docker is running, add an insecure registry of `172.30.0.0/16 by adding it in Docker settings
-   - Right click on the Docker icon in the notification area and select `Settings...`
-   - Click on `Docker Daemon` in the settings dialog
-   - Edit the Docker daemon configuration by adding `"172.30.0.0/16"` to the `"insecure-registries":` setting
-     ```
-     {
-       "registry-mirrors": [],
-       "insecure-registries": [ "172.30.0.0/16" ]
-     }
-     ```
-   - Click on `Apply` and Docker will restart
 3. Download the Windows `oc.exe` binary from [openshift-origin-client-tools-VERSION-windows.zip](https://github.com/openshift/origin/releases) and place it in your path.

    > Please be aware that the 'oc cluster' set of commands are only available in the 1.3+ or newer releases.